How to Transfer a Car Title

 Note that you may have to pay a fee when transferring a title.
 Fees may vary by state and/or DMV.

-Transferring Car Titles for Seniors to In-State Vehicles
+How to Transfer Car Titles for Seniors to In-State Vehicles

 If you purchased your vehicle in a different state, or even a different country, you will need to complete a car title transfer for the title that came with your vehicle, so that you can complete the car registration steps in your current state of residence.

 To receive a transfer car title, you will need to bring certain documents and proofs with you.
 These may vary depending on the state in which you reside.
 For example, Texas requires you to submit a proof of inspection form when applying for a transfer title on an out-of-state title, while Ohio requires you to bring proof of an out-of-state VIN inspection, instead.
 However, there will be some constants surrounding car title transfer requirements, no matter your state of residence.
 For instance, no matter where you are, you will need to complete an application for a title transfer (the name may vary from state to state, but the general content will not).
 Every state will also require you to pay a transfer title fee, or fees.
 However, the amount of fees you will have to pay will vary depending on your home state.
-For more information on DMV car title fees, download our complimentary guide.

 Where to Transfer Car Title Documents for Seniors